Steve Schirripa

 Steven Ralph Schirripa (/ʃɪˈrɪpə/ shih-RIP-ə; born September 3, 1957) is an American actor.
-He is best known for portraying Bobby Baccalieri on The Sopranos, Leo Boykewich on The Secret Life of the American Teenager, and Detective Anthony Abetemarco on Blue Bloods.
-Schirripa is host of two Investigation Discovery series: Karma's A B*tch! and Nothing Personal.
+He is regularly credited as Steven R. Schirripa, including his total of over 300 total appearances in three long running series, playing: Bobby Bacala on The Sopranos; Leo Boykewich on The Secret Life of the American Teenager; and Detective Anthony Abetemarco on Blue Bloods.
+Schirripa is the host of two Investigation Discovery series: Karma's A B*tch! and Nothing Personal.
 He is the voice of Roberto in the Open Season film series.

 Early life

-Schirripa was born on September 3, 1957 in Bensonhurst, Brooklyn.
+Schirripa was born on September 3, 1957 in Bensonhurst, Brooklyn, New York City.
 His father, Ralph Schirripa, was Italian-American.
 His grandparents, Ilario Schirripa and Maria Capacci, were from Riace, Calabria, Southern Italy.
 His mother, Lorraine Schirripa (née Bernstein), was of Jewish descent.
 Schirripa grew up in a low-income household with four siblings, went to Lafayette High School and graduated from Brooklyn College.